 The goal of a partnership agreement is to clarify the rights and responsibilities of each partner.
 This can simplify matters, particularly when there is disagreement.
 Before, during, or after the probate process, spouses and other potential heirs of the deceased may have a different view of what they are entitled to receive on behalf of their relative, the former partner.
 When there is a partnership agreement in place, the surviving partner can refer to this legally binding agreement.
 It can prevent litigation and resolve issues with family members who may not have a clear understanding of how the business works and how profits are generated.
 Moreover, if there is not insurance coverage to protect the risks associated with the loss of a partner, and accounts receivables may be lagging due to the delayed payment terms with customers, the deceased’s family members may demand funds that simply are not available.
 A partnership agreement may not solve all of these issues, but it can remove a significant burden off the shoulders of the surviving partner who may also be grieving the loss of the deceased.
 It can also protect them as well as the company until it is dissolved or otherwise handled as per laws and if there are additional partners.

-If you would like to know more about how probate can affect a business partnership, contact a probate lawyer in Chandler, AZ.
+If you would like to know more about how probate can affect a business partnership, contact a probate lawyer.